tristanguigue/angular-dynamic-layout/README.md

 # What is this?

-angular-dynamic-layout is an angularJS (no jQuery) approach to dynamic grids.
-It is inspired from the successfull [jQuery isotope library](http://isotope.metafizzy.co/) and its underlying [masonry layout](http://masonry.desandro.com/)
+angular-dynamic-layout is an AngularJS dynamic grid layout.
+It is inspired from the successfull jQuery [isotope](http://isotope.metafizzy.co/) library and its underlying [masonry](http://masonry.desandro.com/) layout.

-Including jQuery isotope into angularJS directives gets easily hacky.
-This reproduces the layout behavior while taking full advantage of `ngRepeat` filtering and ordering as well as `ngAnimate` module.
+Including jQuery isotope into AngularJS directives gets easily hacky, this library reproduces the layout behavior while taking advantage of `ngRepeat` filtering and ordering as well as `ngAnimate` module.

 It is meant to be a very light and customizable frame leaving a lot of freedom to the user, especially regarding templates, animations and overall design and responsiveness.